-The main form of communication between school and home is through a communication book for younger students or diary for older students.
-These are for use by parents and teachers for messages to and from the classroom about school or home issues or activities.
-Diaries of Primary aged students are expected to be signed by parents daily.
-Parents are informed about class learning programs through regular class newsletters and or 'seesaw' - an app.
+The main form of communication between school and home is through a communication app called seesaw.
+A Communication Book for younger students or diary for older students are also used.
+Parents are able to communicate directly with teachers and teachers to parents using seesaw.
+The seesaw app is also used effectively by teachers and students to share work products.

+Diaries of primary aged students are expected to be signed by parents daily.
+Parents are informed about class learning programs through regular class newsletters and or 'seesaw'.

-The Principals and Deputy Principal are available to talk with parents.
+The Principal and Deputy Principal are available to talk with parents.
 Office staff is always in attendance to talk to parents, make appointments etc.

 The School Newsletter is produced fortnightly on a Thursday and where possible all notices for excursions and events accompany this publication.
 Approved community notices can be placed in the Newsletter.
 This does not include items of a political bias or items advertising goods for sale.
-The school newsletter is produced electronically and is distributed fortnightly on odd weeks of a term.
-Parents can access the newsletter through 'skoolbag' - app.
-Information about this app is available in the Front Office.
+The school newsletter is produced electronically and is distributed fortnightly on odd weeks of a term via seesaw.
+Information about using the seesaw app is available in the Front Office.
 The newsletter can be requested as a hard copy.
 Please contact the Front Office to organise this if required.